 Rega RP1 – Review, Test and Final Verdict

 The turntable in initial class can sound soft and seductive on the first impression, but over time, that impression can turn into a feeling that we have a deal with a subtle, “lazy” device.
-Rega RP1 does not really belong to that line of “budget” turntable classes.
-We can say it is a turntable under 500$, but it has a sound like it belongs in a higher class than that.
+Rega RP1 does not belong to that line of “budget” turntable classes.
+We can say it is a turntable under 500$, but it has a sound that belongs in a higher price class.
 Read the details below.

 RP1 is a new entry-level model of the legendary British music company that has built its name for decades on high-quality and affordable turntables and tonearms.

-Rega RP-1 has only one ON/OFF switch, which is also the trigger for starting/stopping the plate.
-To change the 33 rpm to 45 rpm and vice versa you need to remove the platter and move the rubber belt from one pulley on the other.
-Considering the less disturbance of the signal, this is a desirable minimalism, commonplace with other cheap turntables with audiophiles pretensions.
+Rega RP-1 has only one ON/OFF switch, which is also the trigger for starting/stopping the platter.
+To change the 33 rpm to 45 rpm and vice versa you need to remove the platter and move the rubber belt from one pulley to the other.
+Considering the less disturbance of the signal, this is desirable minimalism, commonplace with other cheap turntables with audiophiles pretensions.

 Stevie Wonder’s albums from his most adventurous stage don’t have a hi-fi sound, are pretty dark and a bad system will give us a restriction of details.
 But “Sir Duke” and other hits with the Rega RP1 get on the dynamics, and the rich brass section and Wonder’s voice on the transparency.
 With these easy-to-see features, RP1 discovered a concealed, but precious one; Compared to the Pro-Ject, Rega RP1 drawn a smoother and darker background from the vinyl grooves.